usegalaxy-au/website/_events/2019-03-06-Brisbane-training.md

  - emblabr
 ---

-The Translational Research Institute (TRI) in association with Galaxy Australia are running 5 x 1 day long workshops on various analysis techniques using Galaxy Australia.
+The Translational Research Institute (TRI) in association with QFAB and Galaxy Australia are running 5 x 1 day long workshops on various analysis techniques using Galaxy Australia.
 These workshops will be run at the Translational Research Institute in Woolloongabba, Brisbane, Queensland.

 <br/>
 <style>